 Credentials of a Data Pro

-I’ve been working in the data management business for more than 30 years, primarily with large enterprises in the United States.
-During that time, I’ve participated in, and/or managed, 16 different data migrations in massive-scale enterprise operations, in a number of industries.
+I’ve been immersed in data management technology and data fabric solutions for more than 30 years, primarily with large enterprises in the United States.
+During this time, I’ve participated in, and/or managed, 16 different data migrations in massive-scale operations, in a number of industries.

 Insights from the Field